Unemployment security vocabulary

 We can pay you earnings-related daily allowance up to the age of 65.

-If a member is already on additional days, their days will no longer be reset and their rate of earnings-related daily allowance will not be recalculated, even if the member is employed and meets the 26-week working condition while on additional days.
+If a member is already on additional days, their days will no longer be reset and their rate of earnings-related daily allowance will not be recalculated, even if the member is employed and meets the working condition while on additional days.

 Mandatory waiting period